Active Substance: insulin lispro

 What is Humalog?

-Humalog is a range of solutions and suspensions for injection.
-Humalog is supplied in vials, cartridges or in prefilled pens (Humalog Pen, Humaject).
-Humalog contains the active ingredient insulin lispro.
-The Humalog range comprises fast-acting insulin solutions (Humalog), longer-acting insulin suspensions (Humalog NPL), and combination of both in various proportions (Humalog Mix):
+Humalog is a range of solutions and suspensions for injection that contain the active substance insulin lispro and are supplied in vials, cartridges and prefilled pens (Humalog KwikPen).
+The Humalog range comprises fast-acting insulin solutions (Humalog), longer-acting insulin suspensions (Humalog Basal), and combinations of both in various proportions (Humalog Mix):

 What is Humalog used for?